rohit455273/assertive.properties/cran-comments.md

 ## Release Summary

-This release contains 3 new predicate functions and their corresponding assertions, some backwards compatibility fixes, and a few more tests.
+This release contains functions for checking for monotonic sequences and their corresponding assertions.

 ## Test Environments